Sewer connection, Wicken, Northants

 Timeline

-Time taken to quote for the works: Less than 1 week
+Time to quote for the works: Less than a week

 Time taken to obtain Section 106 Licence from AW: 2 weeks